VRConservation/ywabook/_sources/4_lessons.md

 5. Support for local contractors to consistently connect to and capture these jobs
 6. Systems for tracking and sharing these impacts

-These steps and others could be incorporated into the Fire Safe Council Regional Forest and Fire Capacity Plan, which could be developed with collaborators such as the RCD and YWA.
+These steps and others could be incorporated into the Fire Safe Council Regional Forest and Fire Capacity Plan, which could be developed with collaborators such as the RCD and YWA {cite}`kelly`.

 Additional long- and short-term approaches, roles, and next steps are outlined in the following bullets: